Test modules, weakly regular homomorphisms and complete intersection dimension: Acknowledgement

 \section{Acknowledgement}

-We are greatly thankful, to Kamran Divaani-Aazar, for suggesting us to investigate the questions studied in the paper, as well as his very valuable comments, and for notifying us about some errors in the earlier versions of Proposition \ref{CompleteTensorProduct}.
+We are greatly thankful to Kamran Divaani-Aazar for suggesting us to investigate Question \ref{CDTQuestion} and for his comments on earlier versions of this paper.
 We are also grateful to Rasoul Ahangari Maleki for a useful discussion which helped us to find the reference \cite{AvramovSunCohomology}.
-Finally, we thank Massoud Tousi for his valuable comments.
-Historically, our investigation in this paper began in order to prove Corollary \ref{NIT}.
+Finally, we thank Simon H\"aberli, Massoud Tousi, Olgur Celikbas and Mohsen Gheibi for their comments.